Discolored Teeth Claremont, CA

 Are your teeth yellow, or do you have brown or dark splotches on your teeth?
 Many different things can be responsible for tooth discoloration.
 While some tooth discoloration is the consequence of certain lifestyle habits.
 However, dental trauma, medications, or over-fluoridation can also cause discoloration.

 Treatment for whitening discolored teeth will vary depending on the cause of tooth discoloration.
-Claremont Dental Institute can help to determine the cause of your teeth stains.
+Claremont Dental Institute can help determine the cause of your teeth stains.
 Our Claremont dentists will provide suitable solutions to improve the appearance of your smile.

 tooth discoloration treatment in Claremont CA